-Students, staff, and faculty are encouraged to report all occurrences of criminal activity and other emergencies accurately and promptly to the Executive Director or Dean for immediate action.
+Students, staff, and faculty are encouraged to report all occurrences of criminal activity and other emergencies accurately and promptly to the Executive Director or Associate Director of Academics for immediate action.
 The institution does not prescribe the reporting modality utilized by the individual(s) who reports criminal actions and/or other emergencies.
 Therefore, information submitted in writing, oral or electronic format will be addressed.
 Immediate reporting will insure optimum response and resolution to any emergency situation.